 Media Freedom - Balkanmedia

-Crimes against journalists really have been more common than in other South East European countries – and more serious.
-RWB notes that Montenegro has a more developed culture of investigative reporting than other countries in the region.
+Just like in many South East European countries, a growing figure of crimes against journalists can be noticed, marking an alarming development.
+What worsens the situation in Montenegro is the seriousness of reported cases.
+In May 2018, investigative journalist Olivera Lakić was shot in the leg near her home after researching corruption in Montenegro.
+In previous years, she and her family were threatened repeatedly.
+So far, the assailants have not yet been identified.
+The little attention given by the Government to media freedom and the protection of journalists combined with the alarmingly low detection rate of such cases could seriously slow down the country’s EU accession process.
 In addition, the Balkan country is known as a hotbed for organised crime, corruption and power abuse – a potentially fatal combination for independent journalists.
-Jean-Paul Marthoz of the Committee to Protect Journalists has gone as far as calling Montenegro the "Wild West for the press."
-In summer 2013 a bomb exploded outside the home of investigative reporter Tufik Softic.
+In summer 2013, a bomb exploded outside the home of investigative reporter Tufik Softic.
+The same happened to investigative journalist Saed Sadikovic in April 2018.
 Burning cars, assaults of and death threats against journalists and their families are no isolated incidents anymore.
 They serve to silence those who dare to investigate sensitive issues, criticise the government or other powerful interest groups, effectively fostering self-censorship.

-As in other countries in South East Europe the violations of media freedom are mostly not due to insufficient legal protection of freedom of speech and press.
+As in other countries in South East Europe, the violations of media freedom are mostly not due to insufficient legal protection of freedom of speech and press.
 Enforcement of these rules, often well in line with European and international standards, is the main problem.
-Libel has been decriminalised and journalists can now only face fines under civil law for such offences.
+Libel has been decriminalised for many years and journalists can now only face fines under civil law for such offences.
 Court cases are, however, filed with worrying frequency and the fines imposed can be out of proportion.
 The right of access to information is even anchored in the constitution and supported by the freedom of information law since 2005.
 The regulations were further substantiated with rules that require the authorities to publish information proactively online.
 The need for this illustrates that a culture of secrecy and resistance to public requests for information are still partly in place.
 The law also provides for the editorial independence of the public media, but this is not respected, precluding balanced and unbiased reporting.
 In April 2016, a new Code of Ethics for journalist in Montenegro was launched.
-The launch of the new Code is a significant step in order to strengthen media self-regulation and to raise professional standards of the media in Montenegro, according to Dunja Mijatović, OSCE Representative on Freedom of the Media.

 For Montenegro’s European aspirations to materialise, the rogue media environment thus poses a significant obstacle.
 The improvement of the media situation and fight against organised crime and corruption must go hand in hand, so that the exercise of the journalistic profession can again become a necessary contribution to democratic society, rather than a heroic act.